 All of these beaches enjoy peaceful settings and clear blue seas.
 Hammamet probably has the most tourists, with package holiday resorts close by.
 Tabarka and the Kerkennah Islands on the other hand are relatively undiscovered and offer a bit of peace and quite as a result.

 Like all of the countries of the Mediterranean, Tunisia has a rich history stretching back thousands of years.
 One of the most popular attractions is the ancient city of Carthage, located on the eastern side of Lake Tunis.
 Most famous as the home of Dido, it was destroyed in the 2nd century BC and today all that is left to be seen are ruins and relics.

 Other attractions include Chott el Djerid, the location for the filming of Star Wars and the Sahara, where visitors can experience traditional desert towns and villages.

-With a great climate, fantastic beaches, a lively culture and loads of history, Tunisia makes a great destination for a holiday.
-Spend days exploring the ancient cities and ruins, enjoying the local cuisine and soaking in the culture or simply pick your favourite beach, lay your towel down and enjoy!
+With a great climate, some fantastic beaches, a lively culture and loads of history, Tunisia makes a great destination for a holiday.
+Spend days exploring the ancient cities and ruins.
+Enjoy the local cuisine and soak in the culture or simply pick your favourite beach, lay your towel down and enjoy!